 - Aim for 10,000 steps per day.

 - Eventually, aim for 3 strength training work outs per week AND 2 Cardio days on days when you don’t strength train.
 In between, you can do some deep stretching or yoga which is highly beneficial movement that helps keep your body flexible and strong.
 As for strength training, I try to do a day where I push, pull, and work out my legs (link for RobAllen fitness).
 For cardio, I would recommend jogging, hiking, biking, paddle boarding, or any other exercise that will elevate your heart rate to a safe zone.
 Side note: don’t over do it.
 Do what you can handle.
-There is no reason to injure yourself and hold yourself back.
+There is no reason to injure yourself and hold yourself back5. .

 This is a big one!
 Right now, there is not a standard dose of caffeine per cup of coffee.
-We can estimate how much caffeine is in a cup of 1 Starbucks venti, but it will differ based on the roast and the preparer.
+We can estimate how much caffeine is in a cup of 1 Starbucks venti, but it will differ based on the roast and the person making the coffee.
 In general, for every 1 cup (8 ounces) of coffee, there is around 95 to 105 mg of caffeine.
 Most Americans drink about 2 cups of coffee at a time or can easily fill up a Thermus and drink it throughout the day or drink it all in the morning.

 Caffeine is metabolized by a specific group of enzymes known as the Cytochrome (CYP) P450 enzymes.
 More specifically, CYP 1A2 is mostly responsible for speeding up the removal of caffeine in the blood and then pushes it to the kidneys for excretion.
 For half the amount of caffeine to be gone out of the body, half life, it takes an average to 5 to 7 hours for a normal adult.